Assistance in the Education of Employees and Dependents

-Prior employment at a higher education institution may count towards the consecutive years of employment.
+Prior employment in higher education institution may count towards the consecutive years of employment.
 To be eligible for this benefit, prospective students must meet admission requirements.

-The consecutive employment required is waived for spouses of employees and for dependents taking courses as part-time students.
-Dependents who are not matriculated as full-time degree-seeking students may take two courses per semester during the regular session, summer session, or continuing education courses without tuition charge on a space available basis.
+The consecutive employment requirement is waived for spouses of employees and for dependents taking courses as part-time students.
+Dependents who are not matriculated as full-time degree-seeking students may take two courses per semester during the regular session or summer session without tuition charge on a space available basis.